What Is Operations Automation In IT?

 Top 5 Benefits of IT Operations Automation

-- Reliability – Minimize human error by automating routine, repetitive tasks like updating permissions or configuring servers, and reduce the frequency and severity of outages.
-Automation platforms designed for IT operations also provide reliability for high-volume data transfers and simultaneous workloads processing.
+- Reliability – Minimize human error by automating routine, repetitive tasks like updating permissions or configuring servers and reducing the frequency and severity of outages.
+Automation platforms designed for IT operations also provide reliability for high-volume data transfers and simultaneous workload processing.

-- Flexibility – IT automation solutions often provide direct integrations and low-code API accessibility, enabling IT operations teams to quickly deploy and implement new technologies, or to assemble new, cross-platform processes, without having to create custom scripts.
+- Flexibility – IT automation solutions often provide direct integrations and low-code API accessibility, enabling IT operations teams to deploy and implement new technologies quickly or to assemble new, cross-platform processes without creating custom scripts.

 - Visibility – By automating the monitoring of processes and systems, IT operations teams can collect data to optimize processes and resources, monitor and improve SLAs by redirecting resources to workloads at risk of overrunning, and automatically address failures with auto-remediation.

-- Productivity – IT operations teams are able to accomplish more with fewer resources, relieving pressure on over-stretched staff and providing more time for IT to focus on long-term strategic goals that align with the business.
+- Productivity – IT operations teams can accomplish more with fewer resources, relieving pressure on over-stretched staff and providing more time for IT to focus on long-term strategic goals that align with the business.

-As IT leaders face an ever-growing list of business requirements and no increase in their available resources, they need to look to their existing technologies as a way to meet these new demands.
+As IT leaders face an ever-growing list of business requirements and no increase in their available resources, they must look to their existing technologies to meet these new demands.

 Automation can be a true resource multiplier as it can be implemented quickly and securely with the right tools.
 Implementing or expanding automation delivers immediate results, allowing your team to focus on other high-value tasks.
-Starting with a pilot project is an easy way to demonstrate value within a specific area or department.
+Starting with a pilot project, it is easy to demonstrate value within a specific area or department.

-With the validation that a pilot project brings, IT leaders can expand their automation efforts.
+With a pilot project’s validation, IT leaders can expand their automation efforts.
 With a scalable workload automation platform, the features and functionality allow IT leaders to expand the reach of their automation capacity.

 A rollout of automated processes may start with financial processes or data collection or may instead focus on IT tasks.
-With the ability to integrate with applications from on-prem to the cloud, workload automation platforms give IT leaders the ability to scale with the business as new systems and applications are added to the tech stack.
+With the ability to integrate with applications from on-prem to the cloud, workload automation platforms allow IT leaders to scale with the business as new systems and applications are added to the tech stack.

 “The dynamic nature of digital business infrastructures is pressuring infrastructure and operations (I&O) organizations to support rapid application change and dynamic infrastructure scalability, and provide insights….
 The continuous change and feedback loops needed for digitalization will change organizations’ monitoring, automation, service management and organizational strategies.”